 Weil Group pioneered the approach of seeking helium as the sole, target gas in its helium projects.
 It has employed unique research and algorithmic analysis techniques in locating significant, multi-BCF helium reserves.
 Weil evaluates optimal geological settings and gathers data through seismic acquisition, well control information and comprehensive pressure and production testing.
 Using sophisticated software tools to assimilate multiple data points for reservoir life, production flows and gas delivery rates, helium processing facilities are sized and commissioned to bring new supply to the market.

 The Mankota Field is a large anticline located in Southwest Saskatchewan that Weil brought on production in mid-2016.
 Weil procured the helium purification technology from Germany’s Linde Engineering, commissioning the first ever Membrane – Pressure Swing Adsorption plant for the production of ‘Grade A,’ pure helium.

-The Sapphire Field is a large anticline with high helium-bearing gas found in Ordovician carbonates and Cambrian sandstones.
-Given strong test results coupled with extensive seismic over the structure, Weil is developing this field as a potential tremendous helium resource in the Province of Alberta.
+The Sapphire Field has high helium-bearing gas found in Ordovician carbonates and Cambrian sandstones.
+Test results coupled with extensive seismic over the structure, indicate this field as a meaningful helium resource in the Province of Alberta.